 There may be a compatibility issue when used with Phytoseiulus persimilis.
 Used together, these pairs are under suspicion: the N. cucumeris may eat the other predators’ eggs.
 Before getting some loose bran product, determine how it’s going to be applied so that you can prepare.
 Beside shaking out the bulk bran onto the leaves, you may wish to apply it with a broadcast granule or whirlybird type spreader.

 Another compatibility issue may exist with Dalotia coriaria.
-If used together, we strongly suggest using the N. cucumeris release packets instead of the bulk bran bottles.
+If used together, we strongly suggest using the A. cucumeris sachets instead of the bulk bran bottles.

 Greenhouses/interiors are where these mites are most often used.